jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Inheritance: Extension,
 2009-08

-If you can implement procedures for Get, you should be able to override the default implementation, and also ditch the storage variable too.
+If you can implement commands for Get, you should be able to override the default implementation, and also ditch the storage variable too.